What is a Golden Hello or Handshake?

 A ‘’Golden Hello’’ is a signing on bonus used to entice in demand workers to take up employment within your business from a rival business.
 This bonus is usually in the form of a large single cash payment that the employee will receive when they have joined your business.

 These bonuses have recently soared as high as £10,000 for registered night nurses in Scottish Care Home’s.
 This reflects how far recruitment are willing to go when compared to average wages for these jobs.
 These are short-term solutions for a long-term problem and workers must proceed with caution when accepting these offers.
 Contracts could include a training period or otherwise stated fixed period, where resignation during this time will require the worker to pay back the bonus partially or in full.
-Although these “Golden Hello’s” are attractive, there designed to plug urgent gaps quickly and can disregard other duties of care in the contract, such as training.
+Although this can be attractive, it is designed to plug urgent gaps quickly and can disregard other duties of care in the contract, such as training.

 The “Pingdemic” has forced many businesses to turn to “Golden Hello’s”.
 With thousands of people being notified via mobile phone that they must isolate, industries have slowed down as people have been forced to take weeks off work with no warning.
 Alternatively, slight wage increases and increasing the minimum number of staff on the payroll are other options which give worker’s incentives and leverage for their services.

 Overall, if you’re looking to attract high-level employees to your business, the ‘’Golden Hello’’ method may be for you.
-If you would like to find out more about this or need help to drive your recruitment efforts forward, contact us on 01383 668178.
+If you would like to find out more about this or need help to drive your recruitment efforts forward, contact us.